wjcapehart/AES_CEE_Python/01 Getting Python and Miniconda Started.md

 I recommend that, at this point, you load a number of libraries and packages.

-First you will need the Jupyter Resource packages to get the juphter notebooks running
+First, you will need the Jupyter Resource packages to get the Jupyter notebooks running

 * [Jupyter Notebooks, and JupyterLab](https://jupyter.org) and [IPython](https://ipython.org) environments
   * These are the jupyter, jupyterlab, and notebook packages.
 This will also include the IPython interactive python environment